 We may earn affiliate commissions for the recommended products.
 Learn more.

-I have carefully evaluated and tested Aura and Lifelock.
-My high-level observation is that they approach their provision of identity theft quite differently.
-More specifically, Aura has comprehensive security solutions in every plan, which makes it unsurprising that it’s considered our best overall identity theft protection provider.
-LifeLock offers standalone provision of identity theft services and lets you purchase bundles that integrate this into Norton 360.
+While I have carefully evaluated and tested Aura and Lifelock, I found that Aura has comprehensive security solutions in every plan, while LifeLock offers standalone provision of identity theft services.
 This is how the two services stack up on the following key metrics:

 AuraLifeLock